prisma-collective/docs/docs/Context & Narrative/Stakeholders and Growth Strategy.md

 These case studies are developmental learning journeys: each with levels of depth.
 Our [[Core Value-Adding Process and Business Model|business model]] centres around the subscription to these journeys to access the depth.
 Each event is a catalyst for the ongoing *storying* of the work, making the subscription model appropriate.
 Communities of place are the owners of these learning journeys and the primary recipients of subscription fees.

-Over time, using these ALJs as the innovation impulse - the engine driving creation - we will build out [[action-learning infrastructure]].
+Over time, using these ALJs as the innovation engine we will build out [[action-learning infrastructure]]: distributed means of participating in and building capacity around action-learning journeys.
 This is to work towards a platform where these events organise themselves and people work in a distributed manner on bioregional transition pathways.
 All capacities and resourcing is organised and accounted for in a decentralised manner by leveraging these underlying patterns we're working on.

 ![[ordering.png]]